Tracy is a cost-conscious holiday enthusiast who enjoys sharing money-saving tips with those who love to celebrate.

 2. Send E-Cards or Buy in Bulk

-There are a number of options when it comes to Christmas cards.
+There are several options when it comes to Christmas cards.
 You can purchase cards in bulk if you send out a lot of them.
 The best time to buy Christmas cards is when they go on clearance, which happens just after Christmas.
 Another option is to create your own E-cards to wish your family and friends a merry Christmas; use your email to send them out for free.

 3. Use the Secret Santa Gift-Giving Method